lieb/postdove/doc/building.md

 by the *go* SQL database package.
 Everything else is managed by the language's package and module system.

-Although *go* applications can be built on Windows, the email systems `postfix` and `dovecot` are usually not available on Windows.
+Although *GO* applications can be built on Windows, the email systems `postfix` and `dovecot` are usually not available on Windows.
-*go* also supports BSD Unix and its variants so `postdove` could be built and run on BSD based systems such as mac/OS, but that has not been tested.
+*GO* also supports BSD Unix and its variants so `postdove` could be built and run on BSD based systems such as mac/OS, but that has not been tested.

 These instructions assume a Linux distribution and in detail, *Fedora 35*